BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-22-fixing-a-slow-rails-development-server.md

 3. Fix it
 4. Repeat until the performances are good enough

-It took us a couple of days to make this application 7 times faster on average in development environment.
-Knowing that 10 developers work on it full-time...
+We fixed a rack middleware that was forcing GC runs, we improved ActiveAdmin to only reload code when necessary, we upgraded a rack middleware (rails_dev_tweaks) that was forcing code reloads, and we finally used only one web worker to reload code once after a file change.
+In the end, the app is 3x faster when loading a page after a code change and up to 17x faster when loading a page without code change and after 250 requests.
+It took us a couple of days to make this application 3 to 17 times faster in development environment.
+With 10 developers working on it full-time...
 I'll let you do the math!